ankitpokhrel/jira-cli/.github/ISSUE_TEMPLATE/bug_report.md

     ```
     Please paste the output of `jira version` here.
     ```
 2. Are you using Jira cloud or on-premise jira server?
-Also mention the version for on-premise installation.
     ```
-    Please type your answer here. eg: Jira Server 8.20.1
+    Please paste the output of `jira serverinfo` here.
     ```
 3. What operating system are you using?
 Also mention version.
     ```